Beginner Piano Course: What to Expect in Your First 30 Days of Learning

 Week 1: Building the Foundation and Getting Comfortable

-Understanding the keyboard layout
+Understanding the Piano Layout

 Week 2: Introducing Left Hand and Coordination